-- The Audit Committee shall be composed entirely of non-executive directors and shall have at least three members with the majority of members being independent. - At least one member of the Audit Committee shall have competence in accounting and/ or auditing. - Members of the Audit Committee as a whole shall possess the necessary competence, knowledge and experience in the business of insurance carried on by Oney.
+- The Audit Committee shall be composed entirely of non-executive directors and shall have at least three members with the majority of the members being independent. - At least one member of the Audit Committee shall have competence in accounting and/ or auditing. - Members of the Audit Committee as a whole shall possess the necessary competence, knowledge and experience in the business of insurance carried on by Oney. - All the members of the Audit Committee shall be non-executive directors with the majority of the members being independent of Oney.